 During the Civil War hardtack was used as a ration food for soldiers.
 People ate around ten pieces of hardtack per day.
 However, as hardtack has a hard texture and consistency, soldiers often broke their teeth attempting to bite it.
 Often, soldiers would dip hardtack into a soup to add moisture and make it easier to eat.

 What Are The Nutritional Benefits of Hardtack Recipe?

 Another essential feature of the hard biscuit is its nutritional value.
 The critical ingredient of hardtack is flour, which usually contains proteins, fiber, carbohydrates, and B vitamins.
 It contains complex carbohydrates, making it a very filling food.
 It is an excellent option for keeping people satisfied during scenarios that require periods of rationing.

 The average hardtack biscuit contains around 80-100 calories and 16 grams of carbohydrates.
 The flour and salt you use in your hardtack ingredients also make a large difference to the amount of protein per biscuit, so consider looking at the nutritional value of these ingredients before adding them to the mixing bowl.
-The most significant dietary value hardtack offers is that it provides a sudden increase in energy, but this isn’t enough to keep you alive for months.
+The most significant dietary value hardtack offers are that it provides a sudden increase in energy, but this isn’t enough to keep you alive for months.
 It is an excellent addition amongst other foods high in calories but doesn’t provide big enough nutritional benefits to last on its own.

 Ingredients for Hardtack Recipe